huynhk3/waterbear/blog1.md

     }, 1000);
 });

-I am a bit new with JS, but adding this glowing effect while the user clicks on certain blocks to see which can be combined what would be helpful in my opinion.
+I am a bit new with JS, but I think adding this glowing effect while the user clicks on certain blocks to see which can be combined what would be helpful in my opinion.
 That way, people can immediately figure out that the blocks are broken down in components, and can be put into other glowing sections with other specific blocks.